babbott1000/OmniBadge/README.md

 #### **THIS WILL UPDATE THE GIT, NOT YOUR WORKING DIRECTORY, ONLY PUSH WORKING BUILDS**

-TO update the git, naviagte to the root directory in either CMD or git-bash, then run <code>git add -A</code>, after that run <code>git commit -m "message"</code> where message is the commit message.
+To update the git, naviagte to the root directory in either CMD or git-bash, then run <code>git add -A</code>, after that run <code>git commit -m "message"</code> where message is the commit message.